We recently launched an enhanced CloudHub deployment for Studio feature.

 In this final part of our introduction to DataWeave, we now present you with some example transformations.
 Just in case you missed the previous posts I included parts 1 to 3 below:

 We will use everything we have learned till now to realize the transformations.
-Wherever we introduce new concepts we will highlight them in a subsequent set of notes.
-So, without further delay, let’s jump in!

 The June 2015 release of CloudHub and Anypoint Management Center features a major new functional capability on the Anypoint Platform – hybrid management – the ability to manage on-premises servers and applications from the CloudHub management console.
 With hybrid management, users can manage applications and servers running anywhere, whether within the CloudHub managed cloud, or on-premises within their data center, from a single management plane.